 How to find Yellowstone's Boiling River:

-Yellowstone's Boiling River is located approximately 2 miles north of Mammoth and 2.9 miles south of the park's North gate.
+Yellowstone's Boiling River is located approximately 2 miles north of Mammoth and 2.9 miles south of the park's North Entrance.

 Driving south from Roosevelt Arch on Hwy 89/N. Entrance Road, look for a sign that says “45th Parallel of Latitude Halfway Between Equator and North Pole.”
 Drive a short distance farther south (about three miles south of Roosevelt Arch) and look for a parking area on the east side of the road.
 Park here, and then walk upstream about a half-mile from the parking area to where the footpath intersects with the river.
 There, you’ll find the Boiling River, marked by large steam clouds.